saulpierotti/markdown_notebook/ADS_IL.md

 * Complexity analysis on an adjacency matrix
 	* Here there are the same considerations as above, but
 	* For computing the adjacency set I need to scan the respective row of the matrix, so $O(V)$
-* The time complexity is $O(n+m)$ in an adjacency list and $O(n^2)$ in an adjacency matrix
+	* I need to do this for all the V verteces so the toal complexity is $O(V^2)$

 #### Depth-first search (DFS)
-* I need an adjacency set for each node
-* The adjacency set has no particular order
-* When I go to a node, I recursively visit the unexplore neighbors of it
+* I visit recursively all the unexplored neighbors of the current node
 * At the end I backtrack to the original node

 ```python